Abandoned & Little-Known Airfields:

 I have always intended to return there because I left a wooden propeller with a clock mounted at the center in my office & I have always wanted to get it back.”

-The earliest depiction which has been located of Air Park South was on the 1970 USGS topo map.
+The earliest aeronautical chart depiction which has been located of Air Park South was on the October 1968 Tulsa Sectional Chart.

 A 7/15/83 airport diagram (courtesy of John Kielhofer) depicted Air Park South

 as having a single 2,535' paved Runway 17/35, with taxiways & 3 small buildings on the southeast side.

 Jed Keck reported, “Dick Hill ran the main operation on the field (Dick Hill Helicopters in the big hangar) starting in the early 1980s.